NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

     strike me as something I can bring myself to daily drive.

-As I have mentioned above, Neovim has started moving in the correct direction with some of the core-features of Helix stealing the hearts of many Neovim users.
+As I have mentioned above, Neovim has started moving in the correct direction with some of the core features of Helix stealing the hearts of many Neovim users.
 After a very underwhelming 0.10 release, I believe 0.11 is taking Neovim in a better direction by analyzing the core demands of the community and trying to implement them as a part of the editor, in response to the needs and demands.